 Metrolink M105 route has bus stops near Dusit Hotel, W Hotel, and The Curve Hotel.

-West Bay QIC Station
+West Bay Qatar Energy Station

 Walking distance from this station are Qatar Sports Club and Ezdan Hotel.

 This station is popular because of its umbrella walkway that can be reached through the exit.
-Walking distance from the station are Al Bidda Park (exit 3), Doha Fire Station Gallery, and Qatar Post (exit 1).
+Walking distance from the station is Al Bidda Park (exit 3), Doha Fire Station Gallery, and Qatar Post (exit 1).
 Khalifa Tennis and Squash Complex is nearby exit 4.

 Al Bidda Station